 Formerly common name for a wine, which (in order to increase the alcohol content) could not be fortified with sugar.
 A used attribute for it was also naturrein, which was abolished in connection with the German wine law in 1971.
-This was accompanied a year later from the so-called successor institution, which was designated at the foundation as the "Association of German Natural Wine Auctioneers" VDP (Verband Deutscher Prädikatsweingüter).
+This was accompanied a year later from the so-called successor institution, which was designated at its foundation as the "Association of German Natural Wine Auctioneers" VDP (Verband Deutscher Prädikatsweingüter).
 In Germany and Austria, the term "nature", but also "real", "pure" and " Health wine ", As well as word connections with these not allowed.

 But there is hardly a wine without any additives or auxiliaries.
 Some medium are indispensable in winemaking.
-Certain means / substances are however clearly forbidden and are considered as wine adulteration, All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
+Certain means / substances are however clearly forbidden and are regarded as wine adulteration, All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
 Comprehensive information on wine law is available under the keyword wine law,